jthobbs/sfdx1/README.md

 # SFDX Simple App

-Adding something for feature 2
+Adding something for feature 2 -- actually, nevermind.
+Feature 4 will override this line!

 The Salesforce Developer Experience (SFDX) starts with source code living in your version control system.